PowerLoom/snapshotter-lite-v2/powerloom_rewards_staking/readme.md

 ## How It Works

 ### `staking_rewards_claim_and_deposit()`
-- Connects to the Ethereum blockchain using Web3.
+- Connects to the Powerloom blockchain using Web3.
 - Calls `claimRewardsAndDeposit()` on the staking contract.
 - Signs and sends the transaction.
 - Waits for transaction confirmation.
 - If successful, prints the transaction hash.

 ### `node_rewards_claim()`
+- Connects to the Powerloom blockchain using Web3.
-- Calls `claimRewards(user_address)` on the Powerloom node contract.
+- Calls `claimRewards(user_address)` on the Powerloom node contract, passing the user's address.
+- Retrieves the transaction receipt to check for success.
+- If successful, prints the transaction hash.

+### `restake_node_rewards()`
+- Connects to the Powerloom blockchain using Web3.
+- Examines the logs of the `claimRewards` transaction receipt.
-- Extracts the reward amount from event logs.
+- Decodes the event data to extract the deposit value.
-- Deposits the claimed amount into the staking contract.
+- Calls the `deposit()` function on the staking contract with the extracted value.
+- Signs and sends the transaction.
+- Waits for transaction confirmation.
-- Prints transaction details.
+- If successful, prints the transaction hash.

 ## Expected Output